LarsBesselmann/MoRE_WhereAMI_Lab/README.md

   - use Application Modernization Accelerator Development Tools (AMA Dev Tools) to modernize the application to make it work on MoRE.
   - create within a traditional WebSphere Application Cell a managed Liberty cluster and deploy the modernized application.

-The lab consists of three parts:

-- Part 1: AMA - Analyze the application WhereAmI using AMA

-- Part 2: AMA Dev Tools - Modernize the application WhereAmI using the AMA Dev Tools

-- Part 3: MoRE - Create in MoRE a managed Liberty cluster and deploy the application

-You will need an estimated **60 to 90 minutes** to complete all parts of the lab.
-The parts should be done in sequence.

 ## Fast-Pass:
 You can skip the one or other part of the lab.